P. B. Burgoyne: History

 Burgoyne was born in Doddbrook, Kingsbridge, South Devon, a son of John Trist Burgoyne (c.
 1812–1856) and Mary Ann Burgoyne, née Bond (c.
 1808–1854).
 Both parents died before he reached his 'teens, and he was brought up by an aunt and uncle.

 At age 13 he found employment with a firm in Portsmouth, but had an ambition to travel, and through his brother, then aged 21, was in 1858 introduced to Robert Allsopp of Newfoundland, who offered him a five-year apprenticeship, which he turned down, but accepted a job in his office instead.
-The business failed a few years later, and he secured a position with St Johns, Newfoundland brokers W. H. Mare & Co., for whom he worked for twelve months, then transferred to Brooking & Co. of the same town, where he acted as second bookkeeper.
+The business failed a few years later, and he secured a position with St. John's, Newfoundland brokers W. H. Mare & Co., for whom he worked for twelve months, then transferred to Brooking & Co. of the same town, where he acted as second bookkeeper.
 At the age of 21 he returned to London, having been offered a position with his brother, by now a prominent London estate agent.

 This fell through, and he found employment as a bookkeeper in the office of an Exeter wine merchant.
 This led, around 1868, to a management position in a similar business in Mincing Lane, London.

 Around 1871 his aunt, Mrs. Thomas Colton (née Bond, a sister of Burgoyne's mother), of McLaren Vale, South Australia, mentioned to Dr. A. C. Kelly, founder of Tintara, that her nephew would make a good agent in London.
 That meeting led to A. L. Elder, brother of Sir Thomas, suggesting to Burgoyne that he take on the business of importing and bottling Australian wines, which was at the time practically unknown to English consumers.
 They signed a three-year contract, which was extended by an extra year.